-- Managing IP – Named as Patent Contentious Firm of the Year for the Northeast region and recognized with the Impact Case of the Year Award for our role in Intel v Qualcomm (2022); named as Patent Contentious Firm of the Year for the Northeast region and recognized the firm with an Impact Case of the Year Award for the firm’s role in Mission Products Holdings Inc v.
+- Managing IP – Named as Patent Contentious Firm of the Year for the Northeast region and recognized with the Impact Case of the Year Award for our role in Intel v Qualcomm (2022); named as Patent Contentious Firm of the Year for the Northeast region and recognized with the Impact Case of the Year Award for our role in Mission Products Holdings Inc v.
 Tempnology LLC (2020); named as the US Patent Contentious Firm of the Year or shortlisted for the recognition (2011–2019); ranked Tier 1 for PTAB Litigation (2020); listed among the top 10 “Law Firms for Petitioners and Patent Owners in PTAB Proceedings Filed in 2019” and the top 15 “Law Firms at the PTAB 2019 – Petitioners and Respondents Combined.”